 Journaling can make your memories more specific

-In addition to being a literal extension to your memory, journaling can also help to make your memories more specific.
+In addition to being a literal extension of your memory, journaling can also help to make your memories more specific.

 Studies on the effect of journaling on your memory